yangeorget/nucs/README.md

 ![license](https://img.shields.io/github/license/yangeorget/nucs)

 ## TLDR
-NUCS is a Python library for solving Constraint Satisfaction and Optimization Problems.
+NuCS is a Python library for solving Constraint Satisfaction and Optimization Problems.
-Because it is 100% written in Python, NUCS is easy to install and use.
+Because it is 100% written in Python, NuCS is easy to install and use.
-NUCS is also very fast because it is powered by [Numpy](https://numpy.org/) and [Numba](https://numba.pydata.org/).
+NuCS is also very fast because it is powered by [Numpy](https://numpy.org/) and [Numba](https://numba.pydata.org/).

 ## Installation
 ```bash